sdsc-ordes/respecter/README.md

 # Installation

-Create a virtual python environment and install the dependencies with
+Create a virtual python environment and install the dependencies from requirements.txt .

 # Usage